 Lump sum

-If the bid form includes a lump sum base bid, plus additive or deductive alternates, the total bid price, for the purpose of comparing bids, shall be the total sum computed from adding or deducting alternates, as selected by the City, to the base bid. /f the alternates, or if the City has selected no additive or deductive alternates for award, bids shall be compared on the basis of lump sum prices, or lump sum base bid prices, as applicable.
+If the bid form includes a lump sum base bid, plus additive or deductive alternates, the total bid price, for the purpose of comparing bids, shall be the total sum computed from adding or deducting alternates, as selected by the City, to the base bid.
+If the alternates, or if the City has selected no additive or deductive alternates for award, bids shall be compared on the basis of lump sum prices, or lump sum base bid prices, as applicable.

 Unit Price